JamieFarrelly/No-Opener-No-Phishers/README.md

-# No Opener, No Phisher
+# No Opener, No Phishers
 Chrome extension to reduce the risk of falling victim to phishing attacks.

 Overview